javierballesteros1/GNN-solubility-of-a-molecule-with-Zinc/README.md

 ### GNN Architecture for the Zinc data

-Find below the architecture that we ...
+Find below the architecture that we found to have associated the lowest loss
 ```
 class GCN(nn.Module):
     def __init__(self, num_features, num_classes, hidden_channels_1, hidden_channels_2):